MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager-23h2.md

 ---
-title: About updates for Azure Stack HCI, version 23H2 (preview)
+title: About updates for Azure Stack HCI, version 23H2
-description: This article describes the updates feature for this release, benefits, and how to keep various pieces of your Azure Stack HCI, version 23H2 (preview) solution up to date.
+description: This article describes the updates feature for this release, benefits, and how to keep various pieces of your Azure Stack HCI, version 23H2 solution up to date.
 author: ronmiab
 ms.author: robess
 ms.topic: overview